nvvaulin/LithONet/README.md

 #### 3. Download models

-Download link - https://drive.google.com/open?id=1ZhVxBKgp6z57X1fzoyP-3qjv9kBQGCsQ.
+Download models from https://drive.google.com/open?id=1ZhVxBKgp6z57X1fzoyP-3qjv9kBQGCsQ.
 Put all content to the `models/` folder to the root directory of this repo.

 #### 4. Data preparation